pingcap/blog/flink-on-tidb-reliable-convenient-real-time-data-service.md

 ![Flink's synchronous flush](media/flink-on-tidb-flink-synchronous-flush-1.jpg)
 <div class="caption-center">Flink's synchronous flush</div>

 Our sink implementation is different.
 We use a blocking queue for flow control.
 Data is written into a buffer page.
 When the page is full, an async thread is immediately created to flush data to TiDB.
-This improves QPS performance without FIFO semantics.
+This improves QPS performance when the application doesn't require FIFO semantics.
 Our test shows that our performance increases from the official 10,000+ QPS to 30,000+.

 ![JFlink's async flush](media/flink-on-tidb-jflink-async-flush-1.jpg)
 <div class="caption-center">Our async flush</div>